A Drupal Website Ready for Crisis Response

 When Martin County Florida partnered with Promet Source last year on the redesign of its website, the need for a flexible content management system (CMS) to communicate essential and up-to-the minute information about hurricanes and weather-related events was well understood.
 This is one reason why the team at Martin County chose Drupal for their web platform.

 While the COVID-19 crisis was not anticipated, a high level of foresight and planning has served Martin County well.
-Since Martin County Florida is in a hurricane prone region, a communication strategy and website plan was already in place, along with yearly practice drills.
+Since Martin County Florida is in a hurricane prone region, a communication strategy and website plan were already in place, along with yearly practice drills.
 Residents have relied heavily on the site in the past, and never more so than in the current environment.

 This emergency preparedness perspective has been a strong asset in developing a website that is providing residents with quick and comprehensive information on COVID-19.